-Liquidity risk arises when Calpe, though solvent, either does not have sufficient financial resources available to enable it to meet its obligations as they fall due, or can secure them only at excessive cost.
+Liquidity risk would arise if Calpe did not have sufficient financial resources available to enable it to meet its obligations as they fall due, or could secure them only at excessive cost.
 Calpe sees liquidity risk as the management of risk arising from short term cash flows, rather than the risk arising from longer-term matching of assets and liabilities.
 Liquidity risk is considered by Calpe's Investment Committee and Board.